 CMI is a partner with the Ministry for Foreign Affairs of Finland, and works closely with key international and regional organisations.
 With around 70 staff members, CMI contributes to peace in the world’s most challenging areas, in the Middle East and North Africa, Sub-Saharan Africa and Eurasia.
 We place a strong emphasis on ensuring that women have active roles in conflict management and peace processes.
 At CMI, we are also deeply committed to quality assurance, and work on developing our internal processes so as to meet the required standards and the public demand for results and impact.
 CMI has offices in Helsinki and in Brussels, a presence in selected countries, and is represented in the United States by the American Friends of CMI.

 Our core principles

-Local ownership: We support local and nationally owned peace processes.
-Peace cannot be outsourced or imported.
-By ensuring local ownership, we pave the way for the sustainability of the conflict prevention resolution efforts.
+Local ownership: Our work rests on the commitment and political will of all the conflict parties and stakeholders.
+By ensuring local ownership, we pave the way for the sustainability of the conflict prevention and resolution efforts.

 The starting point for all of CMI’s work is human dignity, which rests on the legacy of CMI founder Martti Ahtisaari’s lifelong work in peace mediation.
 A sustainable solution to any conflict must include measures for ensuring the dignity of all those affected.

 Conflict resolution and peace mediation are integral parts of foreign and security policy, and of development policy in general.
 Without peace and stability, there can be no worthwhile development.
 In addition, preventing and solving conflicts at their roots is always the most cost-efficient option, offering great rewards for a very modest financial investment.